|Bus & Tram||1-Day||Weekly||Monthly||Annual|

 You always have to choose a date when you buy it.
 It is not possible to buy a dateless travelcard.
 It will then be valid on that date only if it’s a 1-day card, or run consecutively from that date if it’s a weekly, monthly or annual travelcard.

 You will then have to decide how many zones you want it to cover.
-If you want to buy a 1-day travelcard then you’ll only have a choice of two: a zone 1-4 card, or a zone 1-6 card (which also comes in peak, and off-peak versions).
-If you want to buy a weekly travelcard then you can choose individual zones or a combination of zones.
+If you want to buy a 1-day travelcard then you’ll only have a choice of three: a zone 1-4 card, zone 1-6 card, or a zone 1-9 card (which also comes in peak and off-peak versions).
+If you want to buy a weekly or monthly travelcard then you can choose combination of zones from 1 up to 9.
 You can’t buy zone 1 on its own, though – the lowest they go is zones 1-2.

-95% of tourists will just require zone 1, or possibly zones 1-2 (which encompasses the touristy bit), but some tourists might prefer to buy a zone 1-6 travelcard if they’re flying into Heathrow airport.
+95% of tourists will just require a card that covers zones 1-2 (which encompasses the touristy bit), but some tourists might prefer to buy a zone 1-6 travelcard if they’re flying into Heathrow airport.
 The more zones you want it to cover, the higher the price.
 [Note: Buses don’t have zones, only the trains.
 So if you’re buying a bus pass then don’t worry about the zones.]